Metric properties of partial and robust Gromov-Wasserstein distances: Approximate metric properties for PGW and sPGW

 \subsection{Approximate Triangle Inequality for \texorpdfstring{$\spgw$}{sPGW}}

 We now show that the `distance' $\spgw_{\eps,p}$ does not, in fact, enjoy a triangle inequality.
 The definition of the symmetrized partial GW distance $\spgw_{\epsilon,p}$ was partially motivated as a means to obtain a weakened version of the triangle inequality, which we establish below in the main result of this subsection, Theorem \ref{thm:relaxed triangle}.
 Before stating the theorem, we provide a counterexample showing that a true triangle inequality does not hold.
-A similar construction works for $\pgw$ as well, but we only focus on $\spgw$ since it is the more rigid of the two.
+A similar construction works for $\pgw$ as well, but we only focus on $\spgw$, since it is the more rigid of the two.

 \paragraph{Counterexample.} For finite metric spaces, it is convenient to use matrix notations.
 The probability measure is given by a stochastic vector and the distance is given by a zero-diagonal entry-wise nonnegative symmetric matrix.
-Let $\eps= (0,\eps_2)$ for some $\eps_2 \in [0,1)$.
 Let $\delta\in (0,\frac{1}{6}]$ and $\beta= \frac{1}{2}-\delta$.
-We assume
+Let $\eps= (0,\eps_2)$ for some $\eps_2 \in [0,1)$ satisfying